andreafioraldi/AFL-exp/README.md

 6. Set `CFLAGS="-DSLICING_MUTATION=1"` when compiling the AFL codebase to perform Splicing as a mutation
 7. `AFL_DISABLE_TRIM` disables testcases trimming
 8. `AFL_DOUBLE_TIMEOUT` doubles the timeout compared to the default heuristics
-9. `AFL_COLLISION_FREE` uses a SanitizerCoverage constructor that avoids collisions.
-Enable this at compile-time
+9. `AFL_COLLISION_FREE` uses a SanitizerCoverage constructor that avoids collisions

 # american fuzzy lop